dr1ppy/My_Projects/README.md

 # My_Projects
-General repository for all my projects and beginning portfolio/
+General repository for all my public projects and beginning portfolio.